10 Surprising Conditions Your Hands Might Predict

 Women with ring fingers that are longer than their index fingers, typically a male trait, are twice as likely to have osteoarthritis in the knees, according to an Arthritis & Rheumatism study.
 Low estrogen levels may be a factor.
-Sound like you?
-Steal these doctor-approved tips for preventing arthritis.
 The same finger feature has been linked to higher athletic ability and verbal aggression in both genders.
-(Learn which of the 9 types of anger you tend to express.)
 In men, a significantly longer ring finger (indicating an in-utero testosterone surge during the second trimester) is associated with having more children and better relationships with women, but a higher risk of prostate cancer.
-Don’t miss these symptoms of prostate cancer no man should ignore.
+Here are 8 things pain doctors do to never get arthritis.

-Trembling hands could be the result of something as simple as too much caffeine (here are the signs you need to cut back on coffee) or a side effect of certain medications like asthma drugs and antidepressants.
+Trembling hands could be the result of something as simple as too much caffeine or a side effect of certain medications like asthma drugs and antidepressants.
 But it’s a good idea to see your doctor if the issue recurs.
 A tremor in just one hand can be a first symptom of Parkinson’s disease, or it can indicate essential tremor, a disorder that causes uncontrollable shaking and is treatable with therapy or medication.
-Learn how to spot other easy-to-miss Parkinson’s disease symptoms.
+Learn how to spot 8 other easy-to-miss Parkinson’s disease symptoms.

 When Indian researchers studied 100 patients with chronic kidney disease, they found that 36 percent had half-and-half nails, when the bottom of a nail is white and the top is brown.
-(Check out these other conditions your nails can predict.)
 The nail condition may be caused by an increased concentration of certain hormones and chronic anemia, both traits of chronic kidney disease.
-(Here are more hidden signs of kidney disease.)
 See your doctor right away if you notice half-and-half nails or a dark, vertical stripe beneath the nail bed.
 This can be hidden melanoma, a skin cancer.
-Don’t miss these other signs of skin cancer that aren’t on your skin.
+Don’t miss these 10 signs of skin cancer that aren’t on your skin.